Mostafayehya/Scratch-Game/src/main/resources/Specs.md

 - [x] Print the matrix and the result of the game
 - [x] Take input from command line for config file and betting amount
 - [x] Package as JAR
+- [x] Fix display Bonus Symbol Applied when game lost
 ## TODO
-- [ ] Fix display Bonus Symbol Applied when game lost
 - [ ] Enhance README
+- [ ] Refactor to patterns
+- [ ] Add more tests
+- [ ] Rename produced JAR
+- [ ] Better package naming
+- [ ] Maybe simplify the design of the classes, and make the game run in memory instead of parsing config into classes